liberland/Constitution/Liberland-constitution.md

   * **§III.18(1)** The Bill shall be deemed to be vetoed unless a majority of two-thirds of all those taking part in a referendum vote 'Aye'.
 * **§III.19.** Any Bill vetoed by the Citizens in the referendum shall be considered void and shall not be revived for at least three years.
 * **§III.20.** A Bill shall become ‘under consideration’ once it is passed by the Assembly in accordance with the provisions of this Article, and either ninety days have passed and no referendum was called in accordance with §III.17., or on the day the Bill obtained the assent of the Citizens in referendum under §III.17. or §III.18.
-* **§III.21.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act” once it became ‘under consideration’ in accordance with the procedure provided for in §III.20., and was declared constitutional by the Supreme Court of the Free Republic of Liberland.
+* **§III.21.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act” once it became ‘under consideration’ in accordance with the procedure provided for in §III.20., and was declared constitutional by the Supreme Court of the Free Republic of Liberland according to the procedure laid down in Article V.
 * **§III.22.** The law of the Free Republic of Liberland shall enter into force no sooner than on the thirty-first day after it is signed by the Chief Justice of the Supreme Court, or if unable, by any other Justice of the Supreme Court, which shall take place upon the declaration of constitutionality.

 ### Article IV: The Executive Power